CORRECTIVE AIRWAY SURGERY

 Intravenous fluids and pain relief are given throughout the anaesthetic.

-1. Nares - Ala-Vestibuloplasty - parts of the nostrils and nasal vestibule are removed to open the passage of air into the nostrils.
+Nares - Ala-Vestibuloplasty - parts of the nostrils and alar fold are removed to open the passage of air into the nostrils.

-2. Elongated Soft Palate - staphylectomy - the soft palate is shortened.
+Soft Palate - H-pharyngoplasty - the soft palate is shortened and also thinned in cases of thick palates.

-4. Saccules - Sacculectomy - Laryngeal saccules are removed when present.
+Saccules - Sacculectomy - Laryngeal saccules are removed when present and obstructing the opening to the airway.

 Your pet is closely monitored for several hours after surgery.
 For some patients, you may be asked to be present in the post-operative recovery period to reduce stress and anxiety.